-12th day missed: AO calls home informing parents that a parent meeting is now required.
+12th day missed: Staff calls home informing parents that a parent meeting is now required.

-15th day missed: Another phone call from AO and 2nd letter is sent home warning parents of a potential drop from school.
+15th day missed: Another phone call from staff and 2nd letter is sent home warning parents of a potential drop from school.

-18th day missed: Student will potentially be dropped from school.
+18th day missed: Students will potentially be dropped from school.
 An official drop letter and phone call from Admin will follow as well.